galnir/Master-Bot/README.md

+# 🚧 This is the v13 migration branch which is still under work 🚧

-# A Discord Music Bot written in JavaScript, the discord.js library and discord.js-commando framework
+# A Discord Music Bot written in JavaScript and the discord.js v13 library

 [![image](https://img.shields.io/badge/language-javascript-yellow)](https://www.javascript.com/)
 [![image](https://img.shields.io/badge/node-%3E%3D%2014.0.0-blue)](https://nodejs.org/)

 ## System dependencies

-For the bot to run, your system needs to have Node.js v14 atleast and Python 3 (for compiling some Node.js module dependencies) installed.
+For the bot to run, your system needs to have Node.js v16 atleast and Python 3 (for compiling some Node.js module dependencies) installed.

 ### Installing the Node.js dependencies